it-jhack/subtaker/README.md

 ## Rapid7's FDNS CNAME file

-Save the latest [Rapid7's FDNS CNAME file] in the folder:
+Save the latest [Rapid7's FDNS CNAME file] in the folder (it has a few Gigabytes):
 ```
 /home/your_username/subtaker/fdns
 ```
+> Do NOT decompress the file

 Always check for updates.
 You need to register (for free) to have access to the most recent files.
 Otherwise, by using old files you may get less accurate results and more false-positives.